RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### How will you utilize sensor data collected from the robot in your code?

-Sensor integration in our project follows a comprehensive, multi-layered approach to ensure that data from each sensor is effectively utilized across all development stages.
-In our codebase, we've want to implement a modular architecture where sensor data is published on dedicated ROS2 topics.
-Each sensor continuously streams its specific measurements, allowing for both independent processing and integrated sensor fusion.
+Sensor integration in the project adopts a comprehensive, multi-layered approach to ensure effective utilization of data from each sensor across all development stages.
+The team aims to implement a modular architecture in the codebase where sensor data is published on dedicated ROS2 topics.
+Each sensor continuously streams its specific measurements, facilitating both independent processing and integrated sensor fusion.

-Our code utilizes a hierarchical data processing pipeline:
+The code utilizes a hierarchical data processing pipeline:

 1. **Data Acquisition Layer**: Handles raw sensor input collection at appropriate sampling rates.
 2. **Filtering Layer**: Applies Kalman filtering and other noise reduction techniques.